deadc0de6/dotdrop/README.md

 Having dotdrop as a submodule guarantees that anywhere your are cloning your dotfiles git tree from you'll have dotdrop shipped with it.
 It is the recommended way.

-If you want to keep your python environment clean, use the virtualenv installation instructions.

 Below instructions show how to install dotdrop as a submodule.
 For alternative installation instructions (with virtualenv, pypi, etc), see the [wiki installation page](https://github.com/deadc0de6/dotdrop/wiki/installation).